 Renewable energy used to manufacture beverages

-To date, seven out of Coca-Cola's 19 manufacturing sites have made renewable and clean sources of energy a crucial part of their operations -- namely, Sta.
-Rosa, Canlubang, Ilocos, (Calasiao) Pangasinan, Cebu, San Fernando in Pampanga, and Meycauayan.
-As such, 65% of Coca-Cola's total energy consumption in its Philippine operations is being sourced from renewable energy.
+To date, seven out of Coca-Cola’s 19 manufacturing sites have made renewable and clean sources of energy a crucial part of their operations—namely, Sta.
+Rosa, Canlubang, Ilocos, (Calasiao) Pangasinan, Cebu, San Fernando in Pampanga and Meycauayan.
+As such, 65 percent of Coca-Cola’s total energy consumption in its Philippine operations is being sourced from renewable energy.

-The benefits of environmental sustainability to the Company's growth and to the industry are apparent.
-The Canlubang Plant, which is home to the fastest bottling line of Coca-Cola in the world, is run on 100% renewable energy (RE); RE was first integrated into the Canlubang operations on February 2018.
+The benefits of environmental sustainability to the company’s growth and to the industry are apparent.
+The Canlubang Plant, which is home to the fastest bottling line of Coca-Cola in the world, is run on 100 percent renewable energy (RE); RE was first integrated into the Canlubang operations in February 2018.
 Since 2010, the bottling plant in Calasiao, Pangasinan has been using a biomass boiler which utilizes rice hulls instead of petroleum for fuel, in order to address a significant portion of its power requirements.

 These achievements are only the beginning of a wide-reaching transition to using clean energy more prevalently in its operations.
 McGeown says, “We are going beyond what we’ve already accomplished because sustainability is a continuous journey.”